Margot Robbie: 2016–2018: Worldwide recognition

-Robbie began 2018 with the voice role of Flopsy Rabbit in Peter Rabbit, a computer-animated comedy from director Will Gluck, which is based on the Beatrix Potter book series.
+Robbie began 2018 with the voice role of Flopsy Rabbit in Peter Rabbit, an animated comedy from director Will Gluck, which is based on the Beatrix Potter book series.
 The animated feature was a box office success, grossing $351.3 million worldwide against a production budget of $50 million.
-Her next two 2018 films—the neo-noir thriller Terminal and comedy-horror Slaughterhouse Rulez—were critical and commercial failures, but Robbie's performance in the former was praised, with Jeffrey M. Anderson of The San Francisco Examiner writing, "Robbie is a bright one, and even though Terminal isn't much, it offers a chance to watch her shine."
+Her next two 2018 films—the neo-noir thriller Terminal and comedy-horror Slaughterhouse Rulez—were critical and commercial failures.
 The historical drama Mary Queen of Scots, directed by Josie Rourke, was her final release of 2018.
 The film featured Saoirse Ronan as the titular character and Robbie as her cousin Queen Elizabeth I, and it chronicles the 1569 conflict between their two countries.
 Robbie had initially turned down the role for being "terrified" of not living up to the history of portrayals of the Queen.
 Before each day of shooting, she spent three hours in the make-up chair while a prosthetic nose, painted on boils and blisters were applied.
-The film premiered at the annual AFI Fest, to mostly mixed reviews; critics dismissed the film for its screenplay and several historical inaccuracies, but praised the performances of Robbie and Ronan and their chemistry.
+Critics dismissed the film for its screenplay and several historical inaccuracies, but praised the performances of Robbie and Ronan.
 Yolanda Machado of TheWrap wrote, "[B]ow down to Ronan and Robbie for taking two legendarily complex characters, [...] and completely owning both roles.
 Ronan's fiery Mary and Robbie's emotionally complex Elizabeth truly reign divine on screen."
 For her portrayal, Robbie received nominations for a BAFTA Award and for a Screen Actors Guild Award.